On the Learning Dynamics of Deep Neural Networks: Deeper neural networks

+The full analysis can be found in Appendix \hyperlink{app-B}{B}.
+Solutions of Eq.~\ref{eq-main:multi} are plotted in Fig.~\ref{multi_layer_plot} \textit{Right}.
 Here too, a sigmoidal shape appears during the learning process.
 The effect of $\|x\|$ reduces as $N$ grows due to the power $2/N$, however, larger values still converge faster (\textit{e.g.} the blue and yellow curves).
 Additionally, as noted in \citet{saxe14} for linear networks: \textit{the deeper the network, the faster the learning}.
 This fact is studied in more details in \citet{DBLP:journals/corr/abs-1802-06509} where depth is shown to accelerate convergence in some cases.